woodystock/learner-materials-intro-to-react/activities/activity-6.md

 # Activity 6 - extension exercise

-Your React app should have lots of nice, re-usable components
+Your React app should now have lots of nice, reusable components

-Fantastic work!
+Fantastic work! 🔥

 After componentifying (is that a word?) the starter code there might be a few places you've spotted where we could add even more components.
-Components inside of components even!
+Components inside of components even! 🤯

-One example where we could create more components might be in our Navbar.
+One example where we could create more components might be in our Navbar component.

 ```
 function Navbar() {